1. WHO WE ARE

 This privacy notice provides you with details of how we collect and process your personal data.

-Two Bald Guys Limited are the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).
+Article 27 Representatives Limited is the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).

 Our email address is: flor [at] mccarthy [dot] ie

 Our postal address is: 10 Ashe Street, Clonakilty, County Cork, P85 E403, Ireland.

 It is very important that the information we hold about you is accurate and up to date.
 Please let us know if at any time your personal information changes by emailing us at flor [at] mccarthy [dot] ie.